ikoinaris/accepted_tech_assignment/README.md

 # Match and Odds Management API

 ## **Overview**
 This project is a RESTful API built with **Spring Boot**, **PostgreSQL**, and **Docker**.
 It provides endpoints to manage sports matches and their associated betting odds.
-The API includes full CRUD functionality and can run autonomously in a Docker container.
+The API includes full CRUD functionality and Database Integration.

 ---